Resource Planning Tools and Types of Resource Planning

 To do resource planning well, you need to have regular resource planning meetings with the concerned parties.
 The project managers and the sales team should be present.
 That way it’s clear how many resources are needed and where there is room for a new project.

 Therefore, resource planning is for team leaders that need to plan the daily tasks of their team.
 Since it has a lot to do with capacity planning, the necessary features are resource utilization calculations, task utilization, conditional task coloring and integrated reports.

-Full-on resource management as daily task planning as gets.
-It’s the type of resource planning that needs live updates, a mobile app AND calendar sync.
-It’s resource planning explained in the previous chapter taken to the next level.
+Full-on resource management is daily task planning.
+It’s the type of resource planning that calls for live updates, a mobile app AND calendar sync.
+It’s taking resource planning to the next level.

 Resource management is the most detailed out of the three and you need a lot of details if you want to do detailed resource management.
-Our clients that are using Ganttic for resource management say that custom data fields are their best friends.
-Custom data fields allow you to enter any kind of data and to use that data for filtering, coloring, sorting etc.
+Managers that are using Ganttic for resource management say that custom data fields are their best friends.
+Custom data fields allow you to add any kind of data to your project plan.
+As a bonus, you can use the data for filtering, coloring, sorting etc.

-Resource management is about having the resource management tool at your sight at all times.
-Whether it’s for planning and reallocating or if it’s for checking what’s the next task.
+Resource management is about having the resource management software at your sight at all times.
+Whether it’s for planning and reallocating or if it’s for checking what’s your next task.

-Resource management is for those that plan tasks that change often and for those that can’t do much of long-term planning since new tasks are constantly added.
+Resource management is for those that plan tasks that change often.
+It's for those that need more than high-level planning.
 It’s for field workers that are constantly on the go and need to know what’s next on the to-do list through a mobile app.

 The features that you are going to need for resource management are Google or Outlook Calendar sync, real-time updates, a multi-user interface (with custom user rights), custom data readiness.